nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-- `delete session 1` will delete the 1st session listed in the session list panel of CLIpboard.
+- `delete session 1` will delete the first session listed in the session list panel of CLIpboard.